nickbrandt/GitLab/doc/ci/environments/protected_environments.md

   **Allowed to Deploy** dropdown menu.
 - Unprotect a protected environment by clicking the **Unprotect** button for that environment.

+NOTE: **Note:**
-Note that once an environment is unprotected, all access entries are deleted and would need to be re-entered should the environment be re-protected.
+After an environment is unprotected, all access entries are deleted and must be re-entered if the environment is re-protected.

 For more information, see [Deployment safety](deployment_safety.md).